Obsidian-TTRPG-Community/Bunkers-n-Badasses-Markdown/Homebrew/Bestiary/Wildlife/Crabs/Brittle-Crab.md

 armor:
 traits:
 weapon:  Pincers
-special: If Brittle Crab is the presensence of a Brittle Crab King or Queen, it gains +1 Damage.
+special: If Brittle Crab is the presence of a Brittle Crab King or Queen, it gains +1 Damage.
 actions:
 - name: Pinch
   desc: